 8th Nov.
 2006.
 This years talk, given by Dr. Jonathan Hare, proved extremely popular with teachers and scientists alike as Jonathan revealed some of the secrets behind the Science of 'Rough Science' (the successful BBC TV series).
 Want to know more tricks of the trade, check out Jonathan's website, www.creative-science.org.uk

 Oct 2007.
-We marked International Polar Year with an entertaining talk and vivid pictorial account of life in Antarctica given by John Digby, a former British Antarctic Survey scientist and enthusiastic photographer (www.johndigby.co.uk).
+We marked International Polar Year with an entertaining talk and vivid pictorial account of life in Antarctica given by John Digby, a former British Antarctic Survey scientist and enthusiastic photographer.
+We were grsateful that John stepped in at relatively short-notice to fulfill this engagement.

 Nov.
 2008.
 With International Year of Astronomy (IYA2009) just around the corner we were delighted that Dr. Lucie Green, solar astronomer and science communicator, was able to join us and give our keynote address at the 2008 TSN Annual Meeting.
 An excellent talk was supported by stunning images of the sun and videos of solar activity while Lucie described lucidly what the sun meant to her.